-In several of the strategic sites and the larger HELAA sites, a small percentage of the site is within Flood Zone 2 or 3.
+In several of the strategic sites, a small percentage of the site is within Flood Zone 2 or 3.
 There must be an expectation that all built development is located within Flood Zone 1 and areas within Flood Zone 2 and 3 are preserved for biodiversity enhancements and green space.
 In these cases, detailed site-specific FRAs should ensure that the Flood Zones are well defined using hydraulic modelling, the effect of climate change is considered and that development is compliant with the NPPF.
-However, the Council may need to consider that such sites will not be able to use their full area for housing, meaning that expected housing numbers may be reduced.
+However, the Council may need to consider that such sites will not be able to use their full area to accommodate housing, meaning that the capacity of the site may be reduced.